Executive Summary

 FAQ

-Why is strategic consulting important in Managed File Transfer?
+Why is strategic consulting important when selecting a Managed File Transfer vendor?

-What types of consulting services do MFT vendors provide?
+What types of strategic consulting services should an MFT vendor provide?

 Does bTrade provide strategic consulting services?